Roswell T-Bone Accident Lawyer

 • Vehicle manufacturers liable for product liability

 At Butler Kahn, we are ready to review your case and identify all sources of potential liability for your injuries.
+Understanding how fault is determined after a car accident is essential to maximizing your recovery.
 Call us today for a free consultation with an experienced personal injury attorney.

 What Compensation Is Available After a T-Bone Accident?

 If you are injured in a side-impact collision in Georgia, you may be entitled to a wide variety of compensation from the at-fault parties.
-Depending on the circumstances of your case, you could be entitled to compensation for:
+The specific types of compensation available depend on the circumstances of your case, but may include:

-• Medical expenses incurred for the treatment of crash-related injuries
+• Medical expenses incurred for the treatment of crash-related injuries, including emergency care, surgery, hospitalization, medication, physical therapy, and ongoing treatment

 • Incidental expenses, such as mileage costs for medical travel